What Are Spacers For Teeth: A Detailed Guide

 It’s possible that your spacers will fall out before your next appointment.
 Notify your orthodontist right away if this happens.
 You may need a new set, or your orthodontist may feel that the gap between your teeth is sufficient.

-Everyone’s pain is different. if you are wondering if dental spacers hurt, one person may find spacers to be quite uncomfortable, while another may find them to be primarily unpleasant.
+Everyone’s pain level is different.
+If you are wondering if dental spacers hurt, one person may find spacers to be quite uncomfortable, while another may find them to be primarily unpleasant.

 However, soreness is a regular complaint among people who wear braces and those who acquire tooth spacers before getting metal braces.
 The good news is that the pain usually fades with time.

 According to research, it improves very soon.
-The discomfort that spacers caused 62 teenagers in a 2015 study Trusted Source.
-According to the study, the first two days after receiving spacers were the most painful.
+The discomfort that spacers caused 62 teenagers in a 2015 study showed that the first two days after receiving spacers were the most painful.

 However, you might not be able to forget that you’re wearing spacers for teeth in your mouth.
 You can still feel as if something is stuck between your back teeth.